Cars 3 (soundtrack)

 Cars 3 (Original Motion Picture Soundtrack) is the soundtrack album for the 2017 American computer-animated sports comedy-adventure film Cars 3 that features compilation of incorporated and original songs.
 The album was released by Walt Disney Records on June 16, 2017, coinciding with the film's theatrical release.
-A separate film score album, Cars 3 (Original Score), composed by Randy Newman, was also released by Walt Disney Records on the same date, also coinciding with the film's theatrical release.
+A separate film score album, Cars 3 (Original Score), composed and conducted by Randy Newman, was also released by Walt Disney Records on the same date, also coinciding with the film's theatrical release.
 The film, directed by Brian Fee and produced by Pixar Animation Studios and Walt Disney Pictures, is the third installment of the Cars film series and the sequel to Cars 2 (2011).
 In May 2017, Walt Disney Records officially announced the release of two soundtracks: separately for the songs and score, unlike for the previous films, where both the songs and original scores by Newman and Michael Giacchino, had compiled into a single album.
 Fee said that both the score and the soundtrack "really help support the story we are telling".

 The Japanese dub uses "Engine" by Tamio Okuda as its ending theme, which is about coming to a crossroads in one's life.